 Cash vs Accrual Accounting: Tax Implications

 All businesses want to reduce their tax burden as much as possible.
-Whether you use the cash or accrual method, you should be aware of the ways to best reduce your tax liability each year.
 Typically, the accrual method allows the most flexibility because you can better control when you invoice customers.

 If you use accrual accounting, you can issue invoices during the lower income year to decrease the tax bill in the high income year.
 You can also ask suppliers, vendors, and other creditors to invoice you before or after January 1 to gain the most tax flexibility.

 Whether you are trying to increase your business's profitability or trying to decide which accounting method is right for your small business, remember, you don't have to figure it out alone.
-Contact an experienced business and commercial law attorney in your area to learn more.
+A lawyer can help you sort out the best option while ensuring that you remain compliant with relevant regulations.
+Contact an experienced, local employment law attorney today.